ddev/ddev-drupal-solr/README.md

 [![tests](https://github.com/ddev/ddev-drupal9-solr/actions/workflows/tests.yml/badge.svg)](https://github.com/ddev/ddev-drupal9-solr/actions/workflows/tests.yml)

+## What is the difference between this and ddev-solr

+Please consider using [ddev/ddev-solr](https://github.com/ddev/ddev-solr) which runs Solr in the modern "cloud" mode.
+This offers several advantages.
+If you are using Drupal, the biggest advantage is that you can update the Solr Configset from the UI or with a Drush command everytime you update search_api_solr.

+The current addon runs in "classic standalone" mode.
+It is probably simpler at first to setup, but comes with the added maintainance steps for configsets.
+Most Solr hosting service providers run "Solr Cloud" as a backend.

 ## What is this?

 This repository allows you to quickly install Apache Solr for Drupal 9+ into a [Ddev](https://ddev.readthedocs.io) project using just `ddev get ddev/ddev-drupal9-solr`.
 It follows the [Setting up Solr (single core) - the classic way](https://git.drupalcode.org/project/search_api_solr/-/blob/4.x/README.md#setting-up-solr-single-core-the-classic-way) recipe.